DataCody/kineteco-evs-llm-pipeline/README.md

 [![Streamlit App](https://img.shields.io/badge/UI-Streamlit-lightgrey?logo=streamlit)](https://streamlit.io/)
 [![RAG LLM](https://img.shields.io/badge/LLM-RAG-green?logo=openai)]()

 A production-grade Data Engineering pipeline that integrates Spark for data migration, dbt for transformation, and Dagster for orchestration.
-The processed data powers an analytics dashboard in Apache Superset and a conversational chatbot interface via RAG + LLM using Streamlit.
+The processed data powers an analytics dashboard in Apache Superset and a Generative AI interface via RAG + LLM using Streamlit.
 Designed to simulate an EV product data workflow in a modern lakehouse architecture.

 > ✅ Designed as a **portfolio project for Data Engineer roles**, integrating batch processing, modeling, BI reporting, and AI-based interaction.